 Employment creation for farmers, artisans and workers

-As part of our Customer Social Impact survey, we asked producer groups to indicate if the number of people working in their organisation had changed over the past 12 months.
-Similar to 2021, the results showed that very few producers had seen a decrease.
-In fact, the vast majority had either seen an increase or maintained the same number of individuals working throughout different sections of their business.
+As part of our Customer Social Impact Survey, we asked producer groups to indicate if the number of people working in their organisation had changed over the past 12 months.
+We asked about their employees (individuals who have a permanent role within the organisation) and workers (casual or seasonal workers involved in the production of commodities during harvest and other occasional busy periods).
+Similar to 2022, the results showed that very few producers had seen a decrease.
+In fact, the vast majority had either seen an increase or maintained the same number of individuals working throughout different sections of their business (see graph below).

-Based on our internal annual review data, the producer groups we finance support 388,320 farmers, artisans and workers, an increase from last year due to changes in customer accounts and the type of business.
-From this year’s overall figure, 33% are women.
+Based on our internal annual review data, the producer groups we finance support 412,628 farmers, artisans and workers (see graphs below and adjacent), an increase from last year due to changes in customer accounts and the type of business.
+From this year’s overall figure, 32% are women.

-In terms of number of employees across both producer and buyer organisations, there was a slight increase in 2022 compared to 2021; 8,295 employees, of which 3,932 are women.
+In terms of number of workers across both producer and buyer organisations, there was a 25% increase in 2023 compared to 2022; 9,519 workers, of which 4,500 are women (see graph above).

 Training and mentoring

 Our charity, Shared Interest Foundation, also supports the creation of employment opportunities in communities, working with in-country partners and groups to establish income-generating enterprises and support co-operatives to increase their business resilience and sustainability.